 5. Purakaunui Bay, Southland

 Located in the hidden paradise of the Catlins lays Purakaunui Bay, a beautiful sheltered beach where you can see the highest cliffs in the Catlins.
-There is a DOC campground that is located on the edge of the beach which has basic facilities, but Canopy Tours Duty guide Jen said rolling out of bed and catching the stunning sunrise makes it all worth it.
-This beach is a surfers haven as you can surf all day and just pop back into to your tent or camper van for a break when you desire it.
+There is a DOC campground that is located on the edge of the beach which has basic facilities, but Canopy Tours Guide Jen said rolling out of bed and catching the stunning sunrise makes it all worth it and you can experience kiwi authenticity at its purest.
+This beach is a surfers haven as you can surf all day and then just pop back upto your tent or camper van for your food and drink breaks.

 6. Taylors Mistake, Christchurch

 Taylors Mistake is a quieter beach 20 minutes from Christchurch that has heaps of different walking tracks you can do.
 There is usually good surf here so you might be able to spot a few surfers out catching some waves.
-The waves are also good for those wanting to get out on their boogie board where you can keep safe between the surf lifeguard flags.
-One of the Canopy team, Pip is Christchurch born and bred and recommends to do the walk over the hill from Sumner where the views at the top are stunning and definitely worth the walk.
+The waves are also good for those wanting to get out on their boogie board where you can keep safe between the lifeguard flags.
+One of the Canopy team members, Pip is Christchurch born and bred and recommends to do the walk over the hill from Sumner where the views at the top are simply stunning - Pip thinks that it's definitely worth the uphill walk.

 7. Hokitika Beach, West Coast

 On the West Coast, Hokitika Beach is spectacular with the copious amounts of driftwood laying along the rugged beach.
-Guide Shanyn said she couldn't get enough of the sunset views from Hokitika beach.
+Guide Shanyn can never get enough of the sunset views from Hokitika beach.
 The best time to go would be later in the day so you get the chance to see the beautiful sunsets.
-You can take a dip at the beach but you will need to be careful as the waters can get rough so it is recommended not to go out further than 1 metre of water.
+You can take a dip in the water but you need to be careful as the waters can get rough - it's recommended not to go out any further than 1 metre to keep safe.

 8. Bark Bay, Abel Tasman

-The choices of beaches in the Abel Tasman are never ending but Bark Bay is picture perfect with it's sandy white beaches and blue clear waters.
-This beach is very remote as you can only walk or get a boat with no road access making it even more special to visit.
+The choices of beaches in the Abel Tasman are never ending but Bark Bay is picture perfect with its sandy white beaches and blue clear waters.
+This beach is very remote there is no road access, only making it accessible by walking or catching a boat ride - making it an even more special New Zealand beach to visit.
 There is a DOC campsite you can stay at after swimming in the sunshine or relaxing under the forest canopy with friends or family.